crolang-p2p/crolang-p2p-broker/README.md

   - [Variable Validation](#variable-validation)
 - [License](#license)

-## The Crolang Bridge Project
+## The CrolangP2P Project

 ### Goals
-The Crolang Bridge Project aims to provide a stable, robust, and exceptionally simple framework for establishing peer-to-peer (P2P) connections between clients, known as Crolang Nodes, to facilitate seamless data exchange.
+The CrolangP2P Project aims to provide a stable, robust, and exceptionally simple framework for establishing cross-language peer-to-peer (P2P) connections between clients facilitating seamless data exchange.

+The clients are known as Crolang Nodes and are implemented in various programming languages, but the logic is agnostic to the language used, meaning that a client does not care about the language of the other client.
+Nodes just create a P2P connection referencing the ID of the other Node they want to connect to and start exchanging messages.

 The project's core focus is on simplicity, offering a framework that minimizes the need for additional expertise and streamlines the P2P connection process.
 With a minimal setup time of just a few minutes, developers can concentrate on what truly matters: implementing their desired P2P logic.